daPhyre/Chloe.js/README.md

  * example1.js 		- An example (source)
  * media 			- A folder containing all the media needed for the example

-In example.js, you can switch the comments in line 87 for line 88 and in line 137 for 138 to explore fun effects.
-Uncomment lines 131, 132 and 134 to learn how to use alpha transparency on sprites.
+In example1.js, you can switch the comments in line 140 for line 141 and in line 190 for 191 to explore fun effects.

 Questions, Suggestions, Gratifications*?
 Contact the developer at webmaster@jugaa.me